|DJ2PJ - The Station|

 To be able to be active on those bands not covered by the CL-33M, in July 2008 the HY-GAIN AV-640 had been erected, now in a height of about 7 metres.
 As mentioned above, the AV-640 was completely destroyed in September 2018 by extremely high winds.

 Since autumn 2009, life on 80 metres has begun again for DJ2PJ with a shortened inverted-vee dipole "swinging" a few metres below the yagi antenna and nearly scratching roof skin.
 Although a very few oversea's QSOs have been made (North Africa, Western Siberia, and North America) with it, this is all but an efficient antenna.
 Even throughout Europe its signal is below average.
 The 80-metre story obviously does not find an end...

 A TONNA 17-element longyagi installed above the CL-33-M yagi very efficiently covers 144 MHz .
 Activity on 2 metres is focused on Sporadic-E and Aurora.
 Only on rare occasions tropospheric contacts are made.
-Very probably so, in 2017 there will be activity also on the Digimodes (JT65 and maybe SIM).
+Very probably so, in future there will be activity also on the Digimodes (JT65 and FT8).

 PCs and Software

 Today's amateur radio with its high technical and logistical demands is unimaginable without computers and programs.
 In working position A an AMD Athlon2 X3 455 (3x3.3 GHZ) (4096 MB DDR3 RAM, 500 GB HDD) PC is in use.
 A microKEYER II and its Urouter programme create five virtual COM ports delivering and receiving all necessary signals for communicating in the different modes, including the constant stream of radio-command signals for displaying and controlling transceiver status.
 The PC still works on the basis of Windows XP Professional.